-A. Strict scrutiny is the relevant standard.
+A. Strict scrutiny is the appropriate standard.

-Strict scrutiny generally applies when States apply their public-accommodation laws to compel speech.
+Strict scrutiny generally applies when States apply their publicaccommodation laws to compel speech.
 See Hurley, 515 U.S. at 575 (distinguishing Turner Broad.
 Sys., Inc. v.
-FCC, 512 U.S. 622 (1994), which "applied only intermediate scrutiny");
+FCC, 512 U.S. 622 (1994), which

-Dale, 530 U.S. at 659 (acknowledging that Hurley "applied traditional First Amendment analysis" rather than the intermediate-scrutiny test from United States v.
-O'Brien, 391 U.S. 367 (1968)); see also PG&E, 475 U.S. at 19-20 (plurality opinion) (applying strict scrutiny in a case of compelled speech).
+"applied only intermediate scrutiny"); Dale, 530 U.S. at 659 (acknowledging that Hurley "applied traditional First Amendment analysis" rather than intermediate scrutiny); see also PG&E, 475 U.S. at 19-20 (plurality opinion) (applying strict scrutiny in a case of compelled speech).

-This is especially true here because New York applies its public-accommodation law based on the content of Carpenter's speech.
-See Mem. of Law at 15-17 (ECF No. 3-1).
-It is her decision to create photographs commemorating weddings between a husband and a wife that triggers the demand to photograph same-sex unions.
+This is especially true here because New York applies its publicaccommodation law based on the content of Carpenter's speech.
+It is Carpenter's decision to create photographs commemorating weddings between a husband and a wife that triggers the demand to photograph samesex unions.
 See Turner, 512 U.S. at 653 (explaining that the law in Tornillo was content based because the obligation to speak was "triggered" by the content of the compelled speaker's prior expression).
 That sort of content-based application of New York's law demands strict scrutiny.
-Telescope Media Grp., 936 F.3d at 753 (explaining that Minnesota's public-accommodation law "exacts a penalty on the basis of the content of speech" by treating videographers' "choice to talk about one topic-opposite-sex marriages-as a trigger for compelling them to talk about a topic they would rather avoid-same-sex marriages") (quotation marks omitted).
+Telescope Media, 936 F.3d at 753 (explaining that Minnesota's publicaccommodation law "exacts a penalty on the basis of the content of speech" by treating videographers' "choice to talk about one topic opposite-sex marriages-as a trigger for compelling them to talk about a topic they would rather avoid-same-sex marriages") (quotation marks omitted).

 Compelled speech is among the worst of all free-speech violations.
-Id. at 752 (recognizing that "the right to refrain from speaking" is "perhaps . . . more sacred" than "the right to speak freely"); Chelsey Nelson Photography, 479 F. Supp.
-3d at 555 (noting that among free-speech violations "a viewpoint-based compulsion to speak on politics or religion is the worst of all").
+Id. at 752 (recognizing that "the right to refrain from speaking" is "perhaps . . . more sacred" than "the right to speak freely").
 In fact, the Supreme Court has recognized that compelled speech is "always demeaning" and that, to justify it, the government must point to "even more immediate and urgent grounds than a law demanding silence."
 Janus, 138 S. Ct. at 2464 (quotation marks omitted).
 Accordingly, strict scrutiny should be applied with rigor under these circumstances.